armanewy/openbox-radar/README.md

 - `BESTBUY_STORE_IDS` — comma list of Best Buy store identifiers (`bby-123@https://...` to override URLs)
 - `USE_REAL_NEWEGG` — `1` to scrape Newegg open-box listings
 - `ENABLE_BB_ENRICHMENT`, `BB_ENRICHMENT_TTL_MIN`, `BB_ENRICHMENT_FAIL_TTL_MIN`, `BB_MAX_ENRICH_RPS`

+## Playwright scraper deployment

+- **Image build**: point your orchestrator (Render, Fly.io, etc.) at `scraper/Dockerfile`.
+The container installs dependencies, compiles TypeScript, and launches with `node dist/server.js`.
+- **Ports**: the container exposes port `3000` by default.
+Override `PORT` if your platform assigns a different one.
+- **Health log**: on successful boot the server logs `scraper listening on :<port>`.
+- **Auth**: configure `SCRAPER_SECRET` in the container environment.
+The service rejects requests unless the Cloudflare Worker sends the same value via the `x-scrape-secret` header.
+- **Worker wiring**: update the worker environment (`SCRAPER_URL`, `SCRAPER_SECRET`) to point at the deployed scraper URL so `/scrape/*` calls succeed after each deploy.
+- **Keep URLs in sync**: when the scraper hostname/port changes, update both the orchestrator config and the worker vars so the worker hits the correct base URL.

 ## Data model (Drizzle)